-The information below is for:
+The information is for:

-- Architects or engineers
+Architects or engineers

 Asbestos and lead pose health risks, and they may be found in buildings and other structures.
 Because of this, the Health Department and the Environmental Protection Agency have specific requirements for the maintenance, renovation and demolition of buildings and other structures.

 Asbestos-containing materials (ACMs) are only dangerous when they are disturbed or handled incorrectly.
 If ACMs are not handled properly, asbestos particles can be breathed in.
 Even a small amount of ACM can cause health effects.

 Lead-based paint becomes a hazard when it is disturbed.
 This can be from chipping and peeling paint, when painted surfaces rub together, or when the paint is not properly sanded, scraped or burned.
 If lead-based paint is not handled properly, lead dust can be breathed in or swallowed by workers and by people, especially children, who use the building or other structure.
 Learn more about the hazards and health effects of asbestos and lead